 10. Privacy Policy

-Employers have a responsibility to safeguard the personal information of employees and customers.
+Employers have a responsibility under privacy laws to safeguard the personal information of employees and customers.
 Therefore, businesses must have a policy in place articulating how their private information is used and managed.
 A privacy policy makes it clear what information is allowed to be made public and what is required to stay private or within the walls of the company.
 A privacy policy should include employee health records and personal information such as addresses, phone numbers and emails.

 Employers without a privacy policy may end up with inconsistent privacy practices and can easily fall foul of their privacy obligations, creating a risk that they’ll be investigated by the Office of the Australian Information Commissioner and, in the case of serious or repeated breaches of privacy, face civil penalties.

-11. Driving & Motor Vehicle Policy
+11. Driving and Motor Vehicle Policy

 As driving becomes more and more common as a work activity, it is important to tell employees what is expected as they get out onto the roads.
 Whether they are driving a branded work vehicle or their personal vehicle, while they are driving for work purposes, the vehicle becomes their workplace.
 This means their behaviour, conduct and standards should be the same as when they are in the office.
 Safety policies relating to driving and motor vehicles should include a procedure for breakdowns and emergency situations.